mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 This is for the syllabus as it was in June 2019.
 The syllabus might change in the future.
 I've mainly taken notes from the official documentation and the [official exam book][amazon-developing-sql-databases].
-I recommend getting the book to make sure you know everything that has to be known at the exam.
-I also recommend reading some of the articles on Erland Sommerskog's web page, especially the articles on [error handling][erland-sommerskog-error-handling].
+I recommend reading some of the articles on Erland Sommerskog's web page, especially the articles on [error handling][erland-sommerskog-error-handling].

 ---